novak-99/SimiOS/README.md

 # SimiOS
-A DOS- esque operating system with a Simian flavor.
+A DOS-esque operating system with a Simian flavor.

+## Operations
+1. Basic Shell